 They invited registrants to sign up friends and family and thus become eligible for prizes.

 What is the difference?
 The Telephone Consumer Protection Act requires consent for telemarketing calls and text messages.
 If you randomly sign up your buddy for text messages that isn’t the telemarketer’s fault.
 It is their fault, however, when you ask the customer to sign up his friends and even offer prizes for doing so.
+(More about the customary unsolicited texts below – they are also illegal)

 The case was filed by Brian Keim after he said he and others received “thousands of unwanted spam text messages.”
 These were messages that he didn’t sign up for.